7 Tips: How to outreach, preach, or beseech if a Targeted Individual

 Tip 6: be prepared to answer questions

-Try to make a list of likely questions and prepare ready-made answers.
+Try to make a list of likely questions and prepare ready-made answers which are truthful but which otherwise adhere to the advice, herein.
 Do expect unexpected questions, at unexpected times.
 It is OK not to quickly answer, but if you are a bit at a loss for words, express it with something neutral, such as “Well, I hadn’t thought about that, much,” or “That’s an interesting question.
 Hmm.”
 Don’t get flustered or nervous.
 It is also OK to say you don’t know, or that you are unsure but have a theory or belief.

 Tip 7: be honest but constrained